SCOPE: Structured Prototype-Guided Adaptation for EEG Foundation Models with Limited Labels: Experiments

-\textbf{2) Ablation on \emph{ProAdapter} Design.} Removing \emph{ProAdapter} (\textbf{w/o \emph{ProAdapter}}) reduces the method to self-training on a frozen backbone and causes the largest performance drops across both backbones, particularly on CodeBrain (up to 9-10\%).
-This indicates that \emph{ProAdapter} enables adaptation, with stronger effects on SSM-style backbones, possibly due to effective residual-layer modulation by the adapter.
-Removing prototype conditioning (\textbf{w/o Prototype Conditioning}) leads to 4-6\% degradations, indicating the necessity of structured, persistent supervision to continuously guide the adaptation.
-Discarding confidence weighting (\textbf{w/o Confidence Weights}) results in smaller but consistent drops (2-3\%), demonstrating that suppressing unreliable samples during optimization is important for stabilizing adaptation.
+\textbf{2) Ablation on \emph{ProAdapter} Design.} Removing \emph{ProAdapter} (\textbf{w/o \emph{ProAdapter}}) reduces the method to a frozen backbone and causes the largest drops, particularly on CodeBrain (up to 9-10\%). \textit{This suggests that the adaptation effect is stronger on SSM-style backbones, possibly because residual-layer modulation provides a more effective adaptation pathway.} Removing prototype conditioning (\textbf{w/o Prototype Conditioning}) leads to 4-6\% degradation, indicating the necessity of structured supervision.
+Discarding confidence weighting (\textbf{w/o Confidence Weights}) results in consistent drops (2-3\%), demonstrating that suppressing unreliable samples during optimization is important.

-\textbf{3) Ablation on Training Strategy.} Removing the supervised warm-up (\textbf{w/o Warm-up}) degrades performance, showing that an initial ground-truth-only phase is necessary.
-The \textbf{Sequential} strategy processes labeled samples before unlabeled ones within each epoch and further reduces performance, indicating that pseudo-labeled updates require tight anchoring by labeled supervision.
-The \textbf{Two-Stage} strategy, which trains on labeled data followed by unlabeled data only, causes the largest drop; performance often peaks during the supervised phase, suggesting limited benefit from pseudo-labeled data when supervision is fully decoupled.
+\textbf{3) Ablation on Training Strategy.} Removing the supervised warm-up (\textbf{w/o Warm-up}) degrades performance, showing that initialization is necessary.
+The \textbf{Sequential} strategy processes labeled samples before unlabeled ones within each epoch and further reduces performance, indicating that pseudo-labeled updates require anchoring by labeled supervision.
+The \textbf{Two-Stage} strategy, which trains on labeled data followed by unlabeled data only, causes the largest drop, suggesting that \textit{benefit from pseudo-labeled data is limited when supervision is fully decoupled}.